opensourcedesign/opensourcedesign.github.io/content/jobs/2022-10-16-ui-design-and-development-for-a-desktop-app-built-with-python-and-flet-ie-flutter.md

   - Chris (lead developer) <mail @ clstaudt.me>
   - "https://prototypefund.de\r\nhttps://flet.dev"
 github_handle: '@clstaudt'
-tags: 'UI design, frontend development'
+tags: [ui design, frontend development]
 date: '2022-10-16T14:02:59.559Z'
 ---
 Tuttle is an open-source software project supported by the Prototype Fund.
 We develop a time and finance management tool tailored for the requirements of freelancers.